kmurthy1/nuage-kubernetes/OpenShift-Installation/Troubleshooting-Guide.rst

                ovs-worker2.mvdcdev08.us.alcatel-lucent.com : ok=189  changed=55   unreachable=0    failed=0

-Follow the steps below to uninstall a Nuage Openshift cluster running on Atomic worker & RHEL master nodes.
+Follow the steps below to uninstall a Nuage Openshift cluster running on Atomic master & worker nodes.

 1. Delete any user created projects on the cluster and/or corresponding zones on the VSD